AdobeDocs/campaign-standard.es-ES/help/channels/using/configuring-landing-page.md

    ![](assets/lp_parameters_3_temp.png)

-También puede autorizar a cualquier visitante a acceder a la página de aterrizaje mediante la opción **[!UICONTROL Authorize unidentified visitors]** .
+También puede autorizar a cualquier visitante para que acceda a la página de aterrizaje mediante la función **[!UICONTROL Authorize unidentified visitors]** .

 <!--Use the URL parameters to identify the visitors, using the **[!UICONTROL Authorize visitor identification via URL parameters]** option: then you must choose the loading key and map the filter parameters with the parameters of the corresponding URL.-->